handsontable/handsontable/docs/content/guides/cell-features/merge-cells.md

 // register Handsontable's modules registerAllModules();

-const data = new Array(100) // number of rows
+// generate an array of arrays with dummy data const data = new Array(100) // number of rows
   .fill()
   .map((_, row) => new Array(50) // number of columns